Degenerations of Zinbiel and nilpotent Leibniz algebras

-{ Degenerations of Zinbiel and nilpotent Leibniz algebras \footnote{The work was supported by RFBR 16-31-50017, 14-01-00014, FAPESP 14/19521-3, 14/24519-8 and by R \& D 6.38.191.2014 of Saint-Petersburg State University, "Structure theory, classification, geometry, K-theory and arithmetics of algebraic groups and related structures".}}
+{ Degenerations of Zinbiel and nilpotent Leibniz algebras \footnote{The work was supported by RFBR 14-01-00014, 16-31-00004 and 16-31-50017; by R\& D 6.38.191.2014 of Saint-Petersburg State University, "Structure theory, classification, geometry, K-theory and arithmetics of algebraic groups and related structures"; and by the President's Program "Support of Young Russian Scientists" (grant MK-1378.2017.1).}}

-\textbf{Ivan Kaygorodov$^{a}$, Yury Popov$^{b,c}$, Alexandre Pozhidaev$^{c,d},$ Yury Volkov$^{e,f}$}
+\textbf{Ivan Kaygorodov$^{a}$, Yury Popov$^{b,c}$, Alexandre Pozhidaev$^{c,d},$ Yury Volkov$^{e}$}

 { $^{a}$ Universidade Federal do ABC, CMCC, Santo Andr\'{e}, Brazil.

 $^{b}$ Universidade Estadual de Campinas, Campinas, Brazil.

 $^{c}$ Novosibirsk State University, Novosibirsk, Russia.